Kvitekvist/Auriel-s-Dream/README.md

 ### Copy Game Folder Files

-Copy the relevant files from the `Installation Folder/Game Folder Files` directory into your game folder (this is where skyrimvr.exe is located).
+Copy these files from the `Game Folder Files` directory into your game folder (this is where skyrimvr.exe is located).
 ![image](https://i.ibb.co/fM4CrwQ/gff.jpg)

 Next, download this file (if you are updating from a version older than 7.1.10) and place into your game folder (this is where skyrimvr.exe is located).